What is a UTI?

 Once you start treatment, you should feel better within a few days, but you need to continue to take your medication as prescribed.

-If you get UTIs often, the team may recommend you take a long-term antibiotic to help clear up the infection and prevent recurrence.
+If you get UTIs often, the team may recommend you take a long-term antibiotic to help clear up the infection and prevent a recurrence.

 While cranberry juice used to be recommended as a preventive measure for UTIs, the evidence to support the recommendation is limited.
 You can drink cranberry juice if you like, but it may not be an effective way to prevent a UTI.